openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 ## Discovery

 Discovery allows openHAB to examine a binding and automatically find the Things available on that binding.
-Discovery is supported and has been extensively tested.

-Discovery is not run automatically on startup.
-Therefore to run the discovery process perform the following:
+Discovery is supported by the Smartthings binding and is run automatically on startup.

-1. Start the PaperUI
-2. Click on **Configuration > Things**
-3. Click on **ADD THINGS** and select the Smartthings Binding.
-4. On the displayed screen select the Smartthings Hub.
-5. In the Configurations Parameters section enter the IP of Smartthings hub and enter the port number, which is probably 39500.
-Click on the check mark
-6. Click on **Inbox**
-7. At the bottom of the screen click on **SEARCH FOR THINGS**
-8. Select **Smartthings Binding**
-9. You should now see the Smartthings Things in the Inbox
-10. More information on using discovery is available in the [configuration tutorial](https://www.openhab.org/docs/configuration)

 ## Smartthings Configuration